alwashali/GoMovie/README.md

 Around 500K used from themoviedb.org

 #### API Key
-Please get a fresh and free api key from https://www.themoviedb.org/documentation/api
+Get a fresh and free api key from https://www.themoviedb.org/documentation/api